mtimkovich/rip_quick_add/README.md

 ### Chrome Extension
 Install the Chrome extension from [Chrome Web Store][webstore].

-### Chrome Search Engine
+### Browser Search Engine

-Adding `https://timkovi.ch/rip_quick_add_api?text=%s` as a search engine in Chrome will allow you to create calendar events from the address bar.
+Adding `https://timkovi.ch/rip_quick_add_api?text=%s` as a search engine in you browser will enable you to create calendar events from the address bar.

 ### Web App
 Alternatively, I have a running implementation [on my website][max].
 This is useful when you're on a device without Chrome extensions, like a phone.